samanth2012/Telegram-Bot-Scheduler/README.md

 4. Search sam_9 bot schedule Your tasks

-5. For Detailed explanation I have provided Documentation So that its easy tounderstand the whole process.
+5. For Detailed explanation I have provided Documentation So that its easy to understand the whole process.